 Vlad and Isabella von Carstein

 Hot.
 Damn.
 These were good when they were written, and their post-Storm-of-Chaos upgrade has shfited them into high gear.
-Vlad may cost 800 points but he’s 800 points that can hide in a unit, has every Von Carstein Bloodline power (including the extras from the Army of Sylvania), the Carstein Ring, and a brutal magic sword (Terror and no armour saves? sign me up!).
+Vlad may cost 800 points but he’s 800 points that can hide in an infantry unit, has every Von Carstein Bloodline power (including the extras from the Army of Sylvania), the Carstein Ring, and a brutal magic sword (Terror and no armour saves? sign me up!).
 Isabella is the perfect delivery system for Call Winds; you won’t miss her complete lack of combat prowess and her Chalice helps her stay alive in the back line even if you don’t want to give her a bunker.
 And you don’t want to give her a bunker, because if the enemy DOES decide to take her out, Vlad goes ballistic and achieves Strigoi-like killing power.
 Godspeed you, black Emperor.
-A bit inefficient for 2000 points, but for 3000, sign me right up.

 Melkhior the Ancient

-OK, OK, he’s good at staying alive (not being targetable by conventional firepower is a nice touch) and he’s a highly competent caster (potentially better than Zacharias I think, since he has the same Bloodline powers and you can pick one spell for him to cast for free every turn).
+OK, OK, he’s good at staying alive (not being targetable by conventional firepower is a nice touch) and he’s a highly competent caster (potentially better than Zacharias I think, since he has the same Bloodline powers and you can pick one spell for him to cast for free every turn, overcoming the lack of Power dice problem).
 He has similar drawbacks to Zacharias in that he’s on a Large Target and still magic missile bait.
-I can’t get past Stupidity on the model who’ll probably be your General.
-It’s just not worth the risk.
+And he’s also Stupid.
+I wouldn’t.

 Heinrich Kemmler and Krell